RodBunag/WD-Hands-On-2/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
--Hero Showcase: Dive into detailed profiles of your favorite heroes.
+- Hero Showcase: Dive into detailed profiles of your favorite heroes.
 Learn about their backstories, abilities, and unique traits that make them stand out in the world of Pokjemon.

--Card Collection: Explore an extensive library of collectible cards.
+- Card Collection: Explore an extensive library of collectible cards.
 Each card is presented with high-quality images, detailed descriptions, and stats to help you understand their value and potential in gameplay.

--Community Engagement: Connect with other Pokjemon enthusiasts through our forums and social media channels.
+- Community Engagement: Connect with other Pokjemon enthusiasts through our forums and social media channels.
 Share your collections, discuss strategies, and stay updated with the latest news and events.

--Exclusive Content: Access exclusive content, including behind-the-scenes insights, special edition cards, and limited-time events that you won’t find anywhere else.
+- Exclusive Content: Access exclusive content, including behind-the-scenes insights, special edition cards, and limited-time events that you won’t find anywhere else.

 ### Technology
 <!-- TODO: List of Technology Used -->